 Type of business

 Some states only allow wineries to engage in direct shipping.
 Others allow retailers to participate.
-In some states, wineries must produce less than a certain quantity of wine annually in order to qualify, while in others production is irrelevant.
+In some states, wineries must produce less than a certain quantity of wine annually in order to qualify, while in others, production is irrelevant.

 Some states that do not allow regular direct shipping do allow wineries to ship if the customer purchased the wine in-person while visiting the winery (this is called an “on-site” purchase).
 In other states, on-site orders may influence the amount of wine that can be shipped and received by a customer at one time.

-Manner of shipping
+Method of shipping

 The quantity of alcohol that can be shipped at one time varies widely by state, from unlimited to regulated by month, year, or quarter.
 In states that allow alcohol shipments other than wine, the acceptable quantity of each type of alcohol may be different.